 If you take a cash advance in a foreign currency at a branch or ATM of one of our affiliates, an affiliate of ours may convert it into U.S. dollars.
+This applies regardless of which network provider's card you use to take the cash advance.
 Our affiliate currently uses a conversion rate in effect on its processing date.
-It uses a governmentmandated rate if required to do so.
+It uses a government-mandated rate if required to do so.
 If not, it uses a mid-point market rate.
 Our affiliate's procedure may change from time to time without notice.
-If you take a cash advance in a foreign currency anywhere else, Mastercard will convert it into U.S. dollars.
-Mastercard follows its own operating regulations or procedures.
-Mastercard currently uses a conversion rate in effect one day before its transaction processing date.
-It uses a government-mandated rate if required to do so.
-If not, it uses a wholesale market rate.
-The procedures may change from time to time without notice.

 The conversion rate you get is the one used on the transaction's processing date.
-This may be different from the one in effect on the Transaction Date.
+This may be different from the one in effect on the transaction's Transaction Date or post date.